scikit-learn-contrib/lightning/examples/README.txt

-These are some examples using the lightning machine learning library
+These are some examples using the lightning machine learning library.
+It is an amazing project to be forked!